检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 For security purposes, encrypt your AK and SK and store them in the configuration file or environment variables.
 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 DROP FOREIGN TABLE IF EXISTS product_info_output_ext1; CREATE FOREIGN TABLE product_info_output_ext1 ( c_bigint

 Encrypt DataStore: This parameter is disabled by default, indicating that the database is not encrypted.
-Custom: Select this option to configure the following advanced parameters: CNs, Tag, Encrypt DataStore Click Next.
+Custom: Select this option to configure the following advanced parameters: CNs, Parameter Template, Tag, Encrypt DataStore Click Create Now.
 The Confirm page is displayed.
-Click Submit.